blanchardjeremy/django-template-heroku/README.md

     1. In your new app, edit `urls.py` and change all instances of SAMPLEAPP to your app name.
     1. Add urls, views, and templates to your new app as necessary
   1. Delete `LICENSE` if it is not how you want to license your new project
+  1. Delete this `README.md` file, rename `README.md.example` to `README.md`, replace with information for your current project
   1. Follow the *Usage* instructions in your new `README.md`